Your right to get help

 Help with overdue power bills

 If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant under Victoria’s Utility Relief Grant Scheme.
-Grants are available of up to $650 on each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
+Grants of up to $650 are available on each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
 This applies to card holders as well as low income renters and homeowners.

 Your right to good service

-If you’ve complained to your energy provider about the service they’re offering you and nothing has been resolved, you can lodge a complaint with the Energy and Water Ombudsman (Victoria) (EWOV) – and they’ll investigate.
+If you’ve complained to your energy company about the service they’re offering you and nothing has been resolved, you can lodge a complaint with the Energy and Water Ombudsman (Victoria) (EWOV) – and they’ll investigate.
 Phone EWOV on 1800 500 509 or visit EWOV

 Simple tips to slash power bills